tyxla/carbon-breadcrumbs/README.md

 #### Advanced

-The following example will create an empty breadcrumb trail, providing you the option to set it up yourself.
+The following example will create an empty breadcrumb trail, providing you the option to set it up yourself with your preferred configuration.

 	<?php
 	$trail = new Carbon_Breadcrumb_Trail(); // initialize trail